emboiko/winDozer/readme.md

 **The buffer**

-Currently, winDozer's internal syntax buffer is implemented as a character array of length 7.
-This size is partially arbitrary, and may grow in size or undergo different implementations as the application is developed.
+Currently, winDozer's internal syntax buffer is implemented as a character vector of length 7.
+This size is somewhat arbitrary, and can be set with the `bs` argument.
 The buffer is populated by continuously shifting in the latest *valid* `keydown` caught from a `WH_KEYBOARD_LL` hook, which is set and unhooked each time the application runs.

 By default, the buffer is flushed on `<RCtrl>`, which acts as winDozer's flavor of `<Enter>`.
 This is configurable with the `vks` and `dbf` flags.